Our Core Values

 -

 What it looks like: In some ways, intentional community is a catch-all that helps remind us to consider all of our other values.
 But it also means a generosity of spirit and energy to help one another feel welcome and able to enjoy camp.
-Whether it’s in the ways we all pitch-in during camp’s work weekends, the ways we treat all staff and campers with respect, or the ways we try to consider who’s voices might not be in the room when we make a change or decision.
+Whether it’s in the way we all pitch-in during camp’s work weekends, the way we treat all staff and campers with respect, or the way we try to consider who’s voices might not be in the room when we make a change or decision.

 -

-Our definition: We are all on a path of learning how to create a better summer camp experience.
+Our definition: We are all on a path of learning how to create a better summer camp experience, and a better world.
 We are committed to growing and improving, year after year.

-What it looks like: We listen to our campers and try to implement changes they bring us.
+What it looks like: We listen to our campers and try to implement the changes they bring us.
 We have daily community meetings and talk with the whole camp about what programs they want to see, what policy changes we should consider, and what facilities modifications would improve camp.
-Gender-inclusive cabins, menu changes, program offerings, and accessibility changes have been brought to our camp because of our commitment to growth.
+Gender-inclusive cabins, menu changes, program offerings, and accessibility changes are all examples of changes that have been brought to our camp because of this commitment to listening and growth.

 -